Joseph Bassett Holder

-Joseph Bassett Holder (1824–1888) was an American zoologist and physician.
+Joseph Bassett Holder (26 October 1824 – 28 February 1888) was an American zoologist and physician.

-Holder was born in Lynn, Massachusetts, October 26, 1824 to parents Aaron L. and Rachel Bassett Holder.
+Holder was born in Lynn, Massachusetts to parents Aaron L. and Rachel Bassett Holder.
 His mother was a Quaker minister.
-Holder studied at the Friends' School in Providence, Rhode Island, and then entered the Harvard Medical School, where, while a student, he acted as demonstrator of anatomy for Oliver Wendell Holmes, and was present at the first administration of ether as an anesthetic.
-He became city physician of Lynn, was founder of the Lynn Natural History Society, and made the first list of birds and plants in Essex county.
+Holder studied at the Friends' School in Providence and then entered the Harvard Medical School, where, while a student, he acted as demonstrator of anatomy for Oliver Holmes, and was present at the first administration of ether as an anesthetic.
+He became city physician of Lynn, was founder of the Lynn Natural History Society, and made the first list of birds and plants in Essex County.
 He was a friend and colleague of Louis Agassiz.